 Possession and Control of the Property Gives Rise to the Legal Duty

-The first step in a premises liability case is to establish that the Defendant owed you a legal duty, and the extent of the duty owed.
-Generally, a Defendant’s legal duty arises out of his or her possession and control over the property.
-Orel v Uni-Rak Sales Co, 454 Mich 564 (1997).
+The first step in a premises liability case is to establish that the defendant owed you a legal duty, and the extent of the duty owed.
+Generally, a defendant’s legal duty arises out of his or her possession and control over the property.

-It is important to understand that this does not mean ownership of the property.
-In fact, the Michigan Supreme Court has found that, although ownership, possession, and control are often held by the same individual or entity, they are distinctly different concepts.
-Kubczak v Chemical Bank & Trust Co, 456 Mich 653, 662 (1997).
-Take, for example, the owner of a shopping complex, in which the owner rents individual store spaces to small businesses, but maintains the parking lot and sidewalk herself.
+It is important to understand that this does not necessarily mean ownership of the property.
+In fact, the Michigan Supreme Court has found that, although the same individual or entity often holds ownership, possession, and control, they are distinctly different concepts.
+Take, for example, the owner of a shopping complex, in which the owner rents individual retail spaces to small businesses but maintains the parking lot and sidewalk herself.
 In such a scenario, the business owner would likely be responsible for the injuries of a shopping center patron who fell in the parking lot, but would not be responsible if that same patron fell inside a store, because although the owner holds title to the store space, she is not in possession or control of that rented space at the time the injury occurs.

 Determining the Extent of the Legal Duty Owed

-In Michigan, the extent of the duty owed by the possessor of land is dependent upon the purpose for which the Plaintiff was on the land at the time he or she sustained the injury.
-Stitt v Holland Abundant Life Fellowship, 462 Mich 591, 596 (2000).
-Michigan law has three distinct levels of Plaintiffs in premises liability cases, and each are owed different duties by the Defendant.
-Those duties are invitee, licensee, and trespasser, and the level of care owed by the Defendant will be dictated by the Plaintiff’s designation into one of these categories.
+In Michigan, the extent of the duty owed by the possessor of land is dependent upon the purpose for which the plaintiff was on the land at the time he or she sustained the injury.
+Michigan law outlines three distinct levels of plaintiffs in premises liability cases, and the defendant owes different duties to each.
+Those duties are invitee, licensee, and trespasser, and the level of care owed by the defendant will be dictated by the plaintiff’s designation into one of these categories.